Marriage License Applications

 You may schedule your ceremony at City Hall upon completion of applying for your marriage license.
 If you are using a marriage license from another community please call 781-286-8160.

-You can schedule your wedding ceremony from 8:30 a.m. – 4:00 p.m.
-Monday through Thursday and 8:30 a.m. – 11:00 a.m. on Friday.
+You can schedule your wedding ceremony between the hours of 8:30 a.m. – 4:30 p.m.
+Monday through Thursday and 8:30 a.m. – 11:30 a.m. on Friday.
 Scheduling is dependent on Council Chamber availability and City Clerk availability.

 The wedding ceremony costs $100 and only cash is accepted.
 Payment is due upon your arrival for the ceremony.

 The wedding ceremony will take about 15 minutes.
 You do not need to bring any witnesses as the City Clerk serves as the witness, but up to twenty guests can be accommodated.
-If you need an interpreter, please make arrangements to have one at your ceremony.
+The wedding ceremony can be conducted by the Justice of the Peace in English or Spanish.
+Please bring your own interpreter for any other language.

-Also, please remember to bring your marriage license with you to City Hall if you are using a marriage license from another community.
-If you filed for your marriage license in Revere, you your license will stay on file in the City Clerk’s Office until the day of your wedding.
+If you are using a marriage license from another community, please remember to bring your marriage license with you to Revere City Hall.
+If you filed for your marriage license in Revere, your license will stay on file in the City Clerk’s Office until the day of your wedding.

 Please arrive at the City Clerk’s Office approximately 15 minutes early for the purpose of reviewing your marriage license and payment.
 The City Clerk will then escort you and your guests to the Council Chambers located on the 2nd Floor.